Florida Law on Bathrooms and Transgender Employees

 According to a recent article in The Atlantic, the U.S. Department of Justice has issued a letter making clear that North Carolina’s HB2 is discriminatory, and that it violates both Title VII and Title IX of the Civil Rights Act.
 When it comes to employment discrimination, an alleged violation of Title VII is particularly significant given that Title VII expressly prohibits employers from discrimination against their employees “because of sex” or “on the basis of sex,” according to a statement from the EEOC.

 While Title VII of the Civil Rights Act does not use language concerning discrimination based on sexual orientation or gender identity, in Mia Macy v.
-Eric Holder, Attorney General, Department of Justice, Agency, Appeal No. 0120120821 the EEOC “held that discrimination against an individual because that person is transgender (also known as gender identity discrimination) is discrimination because of sex and therefore covered under Title VII of the Civil Rights Act of 1964.”
+Eric Holder, Lawyer General, Department of Justice, Agency, Appeal No. 0120120821 the EEOC “held that discrimination against an individual because that person is transgender (also known as gender identity discrimination) is discrimination because of sex and therefore covered under Title VII of the Civil Rights Act of 1964.”
 In other words, the EEOC recognizes bathroom-related discrimination against a transgender employee—requiring an employee to use the bathroom that matches his or her “biological sex”—as a clear form of prohibited workplace discrimination.

 Seek Assistance from an Employment Discrimination Lawyer in Florida